A Doctor at Hillsborough by Neil Dunkin.

 “We asked for a defibrillator.
 I’ve been informed there isn’t a defibrillator in the whole ground, which I find appalling for a major event like this.
 We were given an oxygen tank to help with our resuscitation and it was empty.
 I think this is an absolute disgrace.”

-With that, Dr Phillips ended his comments and walked back on the pitch, returning to the Leppings Lane end.
+With that, Dr Phillips ended his comments and walked back on the pitch.

 “I’d done what I could.
 I’d tried to help revive people.
 I’d also made sure people who needed to know what really happened had somebody with some credibility telling them.
 Bizarrely I’d got a chance to speak out on the radio, which had one personal advantage.